Dewberry/stormcloud/records/zarr/README.md

 ### NOAA zarr Dataset Extraction Records

-This folder contains json documentation of past NOAA zarr extraction jobs submitted in the following format
+This folder contains json documentation of past NOAA zarr extraction jobs from meilisearch database submitted in the following format

 ```
 {